basharast/A2IPrompt/README.md

 you can calculate token count here at [this page](https://platform.openai.com/tokenizer)

 ## Usage
-Just open this repo website and use it directly
+Online test [click here](https://basharast.github.io/A2IPrompt/) and use it directly

-or download this repo and open `index.html` it will work fine locally.
+or download this repo and open `index.html` it will work locally.

 ## Contribution
 Feel free to submit any request or fix